I only recently discovered toilet paper tablets. Now that I know about them, I wonder how we all managed without TP tabs for so long.

-Many of the reviews of toilet paper tablets I’ve seen online, they recommend using them for first aid as bandages.
+Many reviews of toilet paper tablets I’ve seen online recommend using them for first aid as bandages.
 In general, this is a BAD idea.

-You should never use normal toilet paper for cleaning wounds or dressing wounds.
+You should never use standard toilet paper for cleaning wounds or dressing wounds.
 The TP will come apart and get stuck in the wound.
-Toilet paper tablets are better than normal TP because they are thicker and don’t fall apart.
-However, there’s still a risk of little pieces of cellulose fiber coming off and getting stuck in the wounds.
+Toilet paper tablets are better than regular TP because they are thicker and don’t fall apart.
+However, there’s still a risk of tiny pieces of cellulose fiber coming off and getting stuck in the wounds.

-On top of that, toilet paper tablets are not packaged in a way which is sanitary for wound care.
+On top of that, toilet paper tablets are not packaged in a sanitary way for wound care.
 There could be all sorts of dust/debris on them which would then get in the wound.

 In a pinch, you could:

-- Use saline solution to hydrate the tablets: But, if you have saline solution on hand, then hopefully you also have sterile wound dressings/sterile gauze.
+- Use saline solution to hydrate the tablets: But, if you have saline solution on hand, you will hopefully have sterile wound dressings/sterile gauze.

 - Cleaning AROUND wounds: This is perfectly okay.
 So long as the hydrated TP towel doesn’t touch the wound, you don’t risk little pieces of fiber getting in the wound.

 - Holding a Sterile Dressing in Place: To treat a wound, first apply antibacterial wound ointment and then cover with a sterile dressing.
-TP tablets are large enough that they could be tied around a (small person’s) arm or ankle to keep the dressing in place.
+TP tablets are large enough to be tied around a (small person’s) arm or ankle to keep the dressing in place.

 - Have a few ready to go: Rehydrate a few and keep them in a baggy.
 Then you won’t have to worry about rehydrating them in a public bathroom or unsanitary conditions.

 - Be sure to have clean water handy: The biggest downside of TP tabs is that they require water.
-For wiping your butt, it really doesn’t matter if the water is sterile.
-But only use sterilize water for hydrating them when used for cleaning.
+For wiping your butt, it doesn’t matter if the water is sterile.
+But only use sterilized water for hydrating them when used for cleaning.

 - You can hydrate them with other liquids: Depending on what you want to use them for, you can hydrate TP tablets with things like hydrogen peroxide or alcohol.

 - TP tablets can be reused!
-If they weren’t used for toilet paper, you can get multiple uses out of TP tablets.
+If they weren’t used for toilet paper, you could get multiple uses out of TP tablets.
 So, consider rinsing them out or sterilizing them and reusing them.